-Most or all are at risk of future damage and destruction by surging and rising seas.
+New York and New Jersey coastal areas are at immediate risk of future damage and destruction from storm surges and rising sea levels.

 extreme storm surges associated with intense hurricanes and winter nor’easters